This is me, Shlomo Yona:

 I am a member of the Association for Computing Machinery (ACM) and used to also be a member of the IEEE Computer society and the ACL.
 I participate in several special interests groups related to natural language processing, information retrieval and knowledge discovery.
 I also attend local linux groups and Perl mongers activities that provide weekly and monthly meetings where various open-source technologies are introduced and demonstrated.

-I have over 11 years of experience in software engineering, design and implementation of software, in particular in the fields of Web Application Security, Design and Implenentation of High Performance XML Processing Tools, natural language processing and information retrieval.
-I use C and Perl as my main programming languages.
-I'm skilled with XML and its satellite technologies.
-I'm also quite experienced with software localization, in particular Hebrew localization.
-I'm basically a unix person and I use GNU/Linux on my own laptop.
+I have over 13 years of experience in algorithms, software engineering, design and implementation of software, in particular in the fields of Web Application Security, Formal Language Processing, Natural Language Processing, Recommender Systems, Machine Learning and Algorithms design and analysis.
+I'm basically a unix person.
 I'm always interested in new opportunities and job offers.
 My CV is available here.

 I was working full time as an Architect at F5 Networks.
 I worked there as a Principal Software Engineer since March 1st 2005 and in July 2008 started a new role as an Architect.
 I worked in several teams and developed and maintained software in C, Perl and Java.
 I lead and managed two teams (Policy Building team and Text Processing team).
 I was technically leading the ASM product and have had many algorithmic and intellectual property contributions to F5's technology.
 I was leading the "patent awards" almost every quearter for 4 years, submitting several dozens of patent proposals.